Joatin/TinOS/README.md

 A new file system called TinOS Secure File System (TOSFS for now).
 It is going to support per file encryption, journaling, checksums of data blocks, and a sort of software raid for important files.

 The OS will also be built with the idea that it might run in a very concurrent environment.
 Who knows, in the near future a OS might be required to run on hundreds, or even thousands of cores.

+TinOS will be using the PRISM Programing Language (Parallel Rich Intelligent Scalar Managed Programing Language).
+It is a new language being developed alongside with TinOS.
+Its going to be built around the concept of concurrence and the modern ability to allow code to run on difrent anhancing devices such as GPGPU:s.